-The Advanced Sea Kayak Leader Assessment will normally run over 1-2 days.
+The SUP Coastal Leader assessment will normally run over 1-2 days.
 This will depend on the course ratios and logistics relating to access of suitable environments.
-The Leader will be working from their suitably chosen closed cockpit sea kayak craft and will be assessed leading a group of 3 or 4 paddlers.
+The Leader will be working from their suitably chosen SUP craft, which may include iSUPs and hardboards of an appropriate length and will be assessed leading a group of 3 to 6 paddlers.

-Any equipment borrowed at the time of assessment will be treated as the Leader's own.
+Any equipment borrowed at the time for the purpose of the assessment will be treated as the Leader's own.